Horn of Africa:

 So eventually I became determined to craft a Second World War at Sea game based on this little campaign.
-Initially I wanted to place it in our Golden Journal (the irregular free variants publication we put out for the Gold Club that serves pretty much the playground for my strange ideas), but it didn’t take long to realize that it was much too large for that format but would make a fine little boxed game.
+Initially I wanted to place it in our Golden Journal (the irregular free variants publication we put out for the Gold Club that serves pretty much the playground for my strange ideas), like I eventually managed with Caspian Princes, but it didn’t take long to realize that Horn of Africa was much too large for that format but would make a fine little stand-alone game.

 Horn of Africa, the result of all that effort, is a fine little game and one that pleases me greatly.
 Geography tends to force the little game’s action, which I like in a SWWAS game, and there was very little airpower present, another aspect of the situation that I like a lot.
 Plus there is just the “doomed outpost” theme which I find attractive.

 As shaped by developer Jim Stear, Horn of Africa has surprising depth for its small size.
-The map’s the smallest in any of our naval game series, covering the Red Sea from the port of Suez on down to the Gulf of Aden and out into the Indian Ocean.
-And just like the early version of the design, the action’s pretty easy to force in the narrow waters of the Red Sea and Gulf of Aden.
-The artwork is simply outstanding; Guy Riessen has made his mark with the Panzer Grenadier series but I may like his naval game maps even more.
+The map is now a full-sized 28x22 inches, covering the Red Sea from the port of Suez on down to the Gulf of Aden plus the Persian Gulf, the Gulf of Oman and and out into the Arabian Sea.
+The action takes place in the narrow waters of the Red Sea and Gulf of Aden, where it’s pretty easy to force.
+The artwork is simply outstanding; Guy Riessen has made his wargame mark with the Panzer Grenadier series but I may like his naval game maps even more.

 The counter mix is also the smallest, with 40 “long” ship pieces and 60 square ones.
 But that was plenty for all the ships of the British Red Sea Force and the Italian Red Sea Flotilla, plus some extras.
 Horn of Africa has the silky-smooth pieces we’ve been using for a while now, die-cut with a new process that deploys minimal physical force so you don’t have those atrocious sunken craters smashed into one side of the playing piece.
 Gamers like their pretty game pieces, and this process keeps them pretty.
 The print process is very crisp, forcing us to upgrade ship art every time we use it as small flaws that never would have shown up under the old methods are now pretty obvious.

 And on the counter sheet, we were even able to include some extras.
 The Italians get the pair of Leone class destroyers projected but never built, the armored cruiser San Marco as rebuilt for coast-defense duty like her sister San Giorgio, two examples of the Ansaldo-designed “pocket battleship” proposal and two of the Ansaldo-designed floatplane cruiser.
 Plus my personal favorite, the pre-dreadnought Regina Elena as rebuilt.
-Plus you get the older warships that made up the Red Sea Flotilla in the mid-1930’s.
+Plus you get the older warships that made up the Red Sea Flotilla during the Abyssinian Crisis of the mid-1930’s.

 On the Allied side, there are fewer odd additions to the Red Sea Force, but they are just about the coolest “what if” ships in the Second World War at Sea franchise: the battle cruiser Tiger and the battleship Iron Duke, as rebuilt in the 1930’s.
 The actual Red Sea Force is built around a core of light cruisers and destroyers, with occasional help from a heavy cruiser and the constant presence of several anti-submarine sloops.
 There’s also a Greek armored cruiser.